jarbochov/obsidian-slide-improvements/README.md

 ## Features

+- Updates CSS to use variables from settings
 - Automatically adds slide breaks before headings
 - Non-destructive – keeps original notes intact
 - Output to custom folder or root